filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 **Alternative Options for the Distribution/Sortition**

-Bernouli, Binomial and Poisson distributions have been considered for the _WinCount_ of a miner with power `p` out of a total network power of `N`.
+Bernoulli, Binomial and Poisson distributions have been considered for the _WinCount_ of a miner with power `p` out of a total network power of `N`.
 There are the following options:

-- Option 1: WinCount(p,N) ~ Bernouli(pE/N)
+- Option 1: WinCount(p,N) ~ Bernoulli(pE/N)
 - Option 2: WinCount(p,N) ~ Binomial(E, p/N)
 - Option 3: WinCount(p,N) ~ Binomial(p, E/N)
 - Option 4: WinCount(p,N) ~ Binomial(p/M, ME/N)